Scott Arthur: Academic career

-Arthur has been a co-editor of books covering the International Conference on Advances in Civil Engineering.
+Since 2000, he has co-edited books covering the International Conference on Advances in Civil Engineering.

 Political career

 Councillor

-Arthur was elected councillor for the Colinton/Fairmilehead at the 2017 City of Edinburgh Council election as a member of the Labour Party.
+Arthur was first elected councillor for the Colinton/Fairmilehead at the 2017 City of Edinburgh Council election as a member of the Labour Party.
+He was re-elected in 2022.

-In May 2022, Arthur was appointed the transport and environment convener in the Labour Party's minority administration of the City of Edinburgh Council.
+In May 2022, Arthur was appointed the Transport and Environment Convener in the Labour Party's minority administration of the City of Edinburgh Council.
 He said at the time that the position would be interim and he would be standing down in October of that year following a council reshuffle.